Know Your Bow: Tips for Owners and Users of Pernambuco Bows

 - Take identifying photographs, including any markings or distinguishing characteristics of the bow

 Make a best effort to document your bow’s birthdate, purchase date, and location.
-The new CITES permit export requirement only applies to finished bows (as well as finished musical instruments, finished musical instrument accessories, and finished musical instrument parts) exported the first time from Brazil on or after February 23, 2023.
-The following documentation can help establish legality of existing bows:
+While the documentation requirements for permits will vary from country to country, the following documentation can help establish legality of existing bows:

 - Dated receipts of sale